haraqa/haraqa/README.md

 multiple PersistentVolumes in a Kubernetes cluster, EBS in AWS, or Persistent Disks in Google Cloud.
 The server reads messages from the last volume when sending to consumer clients.

-When retrieving information about a topic (list topics, find a topic's offsets, watching a topic for changes, etc) a client makes requests to a gRPC server which returns topic information based on the last volume.

 If a volume is removed or corrupted during a restart the data is repopulated from the other volumes.

 <div align="center">